-A school district may offer a driver education course in a school by contracting with a commercial driver training school to provide both the classroom instruction part and the practice driving part or either one without having to request a modification or waiver of administrative rules of the State Board of Education if the school district approves the action during a public hearing on whether to enter into a contract with a commercial driver training school.
-The public hearing shall be held at a regular or special school board meeting prior to entering into such a contract.
-If a school district chooses to approve a contract with a commercial driver training school, then the district must provide evidence to the State Board of Education that the commercial driver training school with which it will contract holds a license issued by the Secretary of State under Article IV of Chapter 6 of the Illinois Vehicle Code and that each instructor employed by the commercial driver training school to provide instruction to students served by the school district holds a valid teaching license issued under the requirements of this Code and rules of the State Board of Education.
-Such evidence must include, but need not be limited to, a list of each instructor assigned to teach students served by the school district, which list shall include the instructor's name, personal identification number as required by the State Board of Education, birth date, and driver's license number.
-Once the contract is entered into, the school district shall notify the State Board of Education of any changes in the personnel providing instruction either (i) within 15 calendar days after an instructor leaves the program or (ii) before a new instructor is hired.
-Such notification shall include the instructor's name, personal identification number as required by the State Board of Education, birth date, and driver's license number.
-If the school district maintains an Internet website, then the district shall post a copy of the final contract between the district and the commercial driver training school on the district's Internet website.
-If no Internet website exists, then the school district shall make available the contract upon request.
-A record of all materials in relation to the contract must be maintained by the school district and made available to parents and guardians upon request.
+A school district may offer a driver education course in a school by contracting with a commercial driver training school to provide both the classroom instruction part and the practice driving part or either one without having to request a modification or waiver of administrative rules of the State Board of Education if a public hearing on whether to enter into a contract with a commercial driver training school has been held at a regular or special school board meeting prior to entering into such a contract.
+If a school district chooses to contract with a commercial driver training school, then the district must provide evidence to the State Board of Education that the commercial driver training school with which it will 1 2 contract holds a license issued by the Secretary of State under 3 Article IV of Chapter 6 of the Illinois Vehicle Code and that each instructor employed by the commercial driver training 4 5 school to provide instruction to students served by the school district holds a valid teaching license issued under the 6 7 requirements of this Code and rules of the State Board of 8 Education.
+Such evidence must include, but need not be limited 9 to, a list of each instructor assigned to teach students served 10 by the school district, which list shall include the 11 instructor's name, personal identification number as required 12 by the State Board of Education, birth date, and driver's license number.
+Once the contract is entered into, the school 13 14 district shall notify the State Board of Education of any changes in the personnel providing instruction within 15 15 16 calendar days after an instructor leaves the program or a new instructor is hired.
+Such notification shall include the 17 instructor's name, personal identification number as required 18 19 by the State Board of Education, birth date, and driver's license number.
+If the school district maintains an Internet 20 21 website, then the district shall post a copy of the final 22 contract between the district and the commercial driver 23 training school on the district's Internet website.
+If no 24 Internet website exists, then the school district shall make 25 available the contract upon request.
+A record of all materials 26 in relation to the contract must be maintained by the school district and made available to parents and guardians upon request.
 The instructor's date of birth and driver's license number and any other personally identifying information as deemed by the federal Driver's Privacy Protection Act of 1994 must be redacted from any public materials.

 Such a course may be commenced immediately after the completion of a prior course.
-Teachers of such courses shall meet the licensure eertification requirements of this Code Act and regulations of the State Board as to qualifications.
+Teachers of such courses shall meet the licensure certification requirements of this Code Act and regulations of the State Board as to qualifications.